 MATHCOUNTS COMPETITION SERIES

-A national program that provides students in grade 6-8 the opportunity to compete in live, in-person contests against and alongside their peers.
+A national program that provides students in grade 6-8 the opportunity to compete in live contests against and alongside their peers.

 The Competition Series has 4 levels of competition—school, chapter, state and national.
 Each level of competition is comprised of 4 rounds—Sprint, Target, Team and Countdown Round.
 Altogether the rounds are designed to take about 3 hours to complete.

 Click the buttons to the left to learn a little more about what each round looks like.

 Focuses on speed and accuracy.
 Students have 40 minutes to complete 30 math problems without a calculator.

 Chapter-level example: By switching two of the digits of the number 123,456, Rodrigo obtains a new number that is 1980 more than the original.
 What is the product of the two digits Rodrigo switched? (answer: 15)

 Focuses on problem-solving and mathematical reasoning.
 Students receive 4 pairs of problems and have 6 minutes to complete each pair, assuming the use of a calculator.